top of page

 Feb 16, 2024—George is selected for the 2024 Early Career Award for Applied Research by the Universities Council on Water Resources (UCOWR) for outstanding contributions in applied research related to water.

-Feb 9, 2024—George travels to Southern Methodist University in Dallas, TX to visit the Department of Earth Science and give a seminar talk entitled, "Beyond the gauge: A global view of rivers and lakes".
+Feb 9, 2024—George travels to Southern Methodist University in Dallas, TX to visit the Department of Earth Science and give a seminar talk titled, "Beyond the gauge: A global view of rivers and lakes".

-Feb 7, 2024—Ryan Riggs defends his dissertation entitled "Improving Access To River Discharge Data Through Satellite Remote Sensing".
+Feb 7, 2024—Ryan Riggs defends his dissertation titled "Improving Access To River Discharge Data Through Satellite Remote Sensing".
 Ryan's committee was impressed with his presentation and the overall quality of his dissertation.
 Ryan is graduating with a tenure track job offer from an R1 university, multiple postdoc offers including one from the USGS Mendenhall program.

 Feb 6, 2023—George travels to College Station, TX to attend Ryan Riggs' dissertation defense and meet with old friends and collaborators.
 Ryan is George's first PhD student.